develar/d2-intellij-plugin/README.md

 <!-- Plugin description -->
 The language support for D2, a modern language that turns text to diagrams.

+The plugin is in active development.
+Don't hesitate to [file issues](https://github.com/develar/d2-intellij-plugin/issues).
 <!-- Plugin description end -->

 ## Installation